-Florida Tech chemical engineering students have taken home nearly two-dozen national and regional awards in engineering competitions over the past 10 years.
-The chemical engineering program was also the first academic program in the U.S. to have two students selected in the nationwide competition for the prestigious Washington Internships for Students of Engineering (WISE) program.
+Chemical engineering students have taken home nearly two dozen national and regional awards in engineering competitions over the past ten years.
+The chemical engineering program was also the first academic program in the US to have two students selected in the nationwide competition for the prestigious Washington Internships for Students of Engineering (WISE) program.

-The student chapter of the American Institute of Chemical Engineers comprises students who share an interest in chemical engineering and network together for potential research projects, chemical engineering internships and careers.
-This organization regularly holds guest lectures, plant tours, social events and more.
+The student chapter of the American Institute of Chemical Engineers is comprised of students who share an interest in chemical engineering and network together for potential research projects, chemical engineering internships, and careers.
+This organization regularly holds guest lectures, plant tours, social events, and more.

 Students who graduate with a degree in chemical engineering are likely to find careers focused on the processes that turn raw materials into valuable products.
-Using the principles of chemistry, biology and physics, careers in chemical engineering typically involve solving problems related to the production or use of chemicals, fuel, drugs, food, and many other products.
-This might also involve the design of processes and equipment for manufacturing, or test methods of manufacturing products.
+Using the principles of chemistry, biology, and physics, careers in chemical engineering typically involve solving problems related to the production or use of chemicals, fuel, drugs, food, and many other products.
+This might also involve the design of processes and equipment for manufacturing, or the test methods for manufacturing products.

 For those interested in pursuing careers in chemical engineering, the Occupational Outlook Handbook, published by the United States Department of Labor Bureau of Labor Statistics, provides detailed information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-According to the labor bureau, employment of chemical engineers is projected to have modest growth of six percent through 2020.
+According to the labor bureau, employment of chemical engineers is projected to have modest growth of 6% through 2020.
 Demand is tied to the need for specific products and their ability to stay on the forefront of new, emerging technologies.

 Careers in chemical engineering include: